hello-ashleyintech/full-pos-app/README.md

 ### 3. Run application

-To run your aplication, open a new window or tab in the Terminal so that you have two tabs or windows open.
+To run your application, open a new window or tab in the Terminal so that you have two tabs or windows open.
 In one tab, run `npm start` in the `api` folder.
 (The back-end will run on `localhost:9000`) In another tab, run `npm start` in the `client` folder.